 With seemingly limitless demand for engineers in today’s job market, software engineering is one of the most valuable skills you can have.
 Many consider coding the universal language of the 21st century, and the Bureau of Labor Statistics predicts that jobs for software engineers will grow by 21% in the next ten years.
 To put that into perspective, the average predicted growth rate for all occupations is only 5%.

 Beyond developer roles, software engineering skills are needed far beyond just coding jobs.
-It’s true that going into a junior developer role is a very common software engineering career path.
+It’s true that going into a junior developer role is a very common software engineer career path.
 But even the jobs for junior developers are diverse and varied across industries.
 And even traditional developers spend much of their time on tasks other than coding.

 - Web Developer